-Since 2002, skipjack (26676t in 2009), which is nearly all taken by purse seine, has comprised the greatest part of the New Zealand catch of all tuna species, both within and beyond New Zealand fisheries waters.
-Outside New Zealand fisheries waters, yellowfin (1264t) makes up most of the balance.
+Since 2002, skipjack (23,622 t in 2010), which is nearly all taken by purse seine, has comprised the greatest part of the New Zealand catch of all tuna species, both within and beyond New Zealand fisheries waters.
+Yellowfin (770 t in 2010) makes up most of the balance, and is mostly taken outside New Zealand waters.
 Yellowfin are rarely part of the purse seine catch within New Zealand fisheries waters because the domestic purse-seine fishery targets only on free schools of skipjack.
-The second most important component of New Zealand's domestic fisheries is albacore (1115t) which are taken mostly by troll gear, but are also landed as target and bycatch in the longline fishery.
+The second most important component of New Zealand's domestic fisheries is albacore (2,290t) which are taken mostly by troll gear, but are also landed as target and bycatch in the longline fishery.
 The domestic longline fleet targets both bigeye and southern bluefin tuna and more recently swordfish, but the greatest part of the catch consists of albacore.
-Almost 180t of striped marlin are caught annually by the recreational fleet, with well over half the fish tagged and released.
+Almost 143t of striped marlin are caught annually by the recreational fleet, with 80t tagged and released and 63t retained.
 Most highly migratory species caught in New Zealand waters are exported; the destination of exports varies depending on the species.

 New Zealand has four Class-6 purse seiners fishing offshore in the EEZs of Pacific Island States and in high seas areas of the equatorial western and central Pacific Ocean (WCPO).
-These vessels have also fished domestically from time to time along with six smaller capacity domestic-based purse seiners.
-The number of purse-seiners has been relatively stable at between 10 and 13 vessels since 2005.
+These vessels have also fished domestically from time to time along with up to seven smaller capacity domesticbased purse seiners.
+The number of purse-seiners has declined from 11 vessels in 2005 to 7 vessels in 2010.
 The New Zealand longline tuna fleet consists of domestically owned and operated vessels (mostly between 15 to 25 m in length) and a limited number of foreign owned vessels that operate under charter.
-The number of longline vessels operating in New Zealand has declined from 151 vessels in 2002 to 40 in 2009.
+The number of longline vessels operating in New Zealand has declined from 151 vessels in 2002 to 44 in 2010.

-Blue shark is the most common non-tuna bycatch species in the longline fishery followed by Lancetfish and Ray's Bream.
-Recent reductions in longline effort have resulted in reductions in catches of the major bycatch species.
+Blue shark is the most common non-tuna bycatch species in the longline fishery followed by Ray's Bream and moonfish.
+Reductions in longline effort since 2002 have resulted in reductions in catches of the major bycatch species to their lowest levels in 2008, but there has been some subsequent increase.